Why I (Finally) Tried Stitch Fix

 At a cost of $119, the blazer was easy to reject out of hand.
 The idea of paying more than a C-note for a polyester blazer made me wince.

-To put this piece in perspective, You can find polyester navy blazers at Asos for around $65, at Uniqlo for under $70, and through Amazon Essentials at a much more competitive price.
-You can also find a natural wool blazer at Everlane for under $200 as well as Massimo Dutti.
+To put this piece in perspective, you can find polyester navy blazers at Asos for around $65 (and even less buying vintage via the Asos Marketplace), at Uniqlo for under $70, and through Amazon Essentials at a much more competitive price.
+You can also find an under-$200 natural wool blazer at Everlane as well as at Massimo Dutti.

 This was a complete fail.